patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/chatbot.md

 **Note:** The PatternFly ChatBot extension lives in its own package [`@patternfly/chatbot`](https://www.npmjs.com/package/@patternfly/chatbot).

 The PatternFly **ChatBot** extension contains a React implementation of an AI-focused chatbot, providing users with access to convenient and persistent help.
-This extension is inteneed to remain in alignment with our [AI principles and design guidelines](/ai/overview).
+This extension is intended to remain in alignment with our [AI principles and design guidelines](/ai/overview).

 *Only use this ChatBot when it adds value to your users' experiences.* Don't use it simply for the sake of novelty&mdash;it must directly help users reach their goals.